ConnieML/Connie-Webchat-Extension-Demo/README.md

 ### Start the Local Backend Server

-The following command will run the serverless functions locally:
+The following command will run the serverless functions locally.
+Please run with Node v16:

 ```shell
 yarn server